Senior Scam Watch

 Fake Tech Support Pop-Up Scams

-Scammers create fake pop-up messages or call pretending to be from Microsoft or Apple, claiming your computer has a virus.
-They ask for remote access or payment to fix a non-existent problem.
+Scammers create fake pop-up warnings or call pretending to be from Microsoft or Apple.
+They claim your computer has a virus and ask for remote access or payment for 'repairs.'

 Who is targeted